-This year’s Mysore Dasara started on 29th September and will last till 8th October.
+In 2021, Mysore Dasara started on Thu, 7the Oct and will last till Fri, 15th Oct.

 Like every year, the otherwise tranquil city of Mysore has transformed into a hub of celebrations and is all lit up and drenched in multi-coloured hues this Dussehra.
 The Mysore Palace is illuminated with a hundred-thousand light bulbs every evening from 7 pm to 10 pm and makes for a splendid sight to behold.
 Moreover, this is the only time of the year when you can see the magnificent Golden Throne out of storage and displayed in the Durbar Hall along with other royal possessions.